Find credit cards

 If you pay your balance off in full and on time every month, you usually won’t have to pay any interest.
 If you can’t pay it off in full each month, it’s important to at least make the minimum repayment as missing even one payment can cost you more in charges and negatively affect your credit score.

-Credit cards are advertised with an annual percentage rate (APR) that represents the total annual cost of the credit, including interest and fees.
+When applying for a credit card, keep an eye on the annual percentage rate (APR).
+Credit cards are advertised with an APR that represents the total annual cost of the credit, including interest and fees.

 Credit cards can seem complicated, with varying fees and interest rates, lots of different types targeting different customers, and a liberal dose of acronyms to confuse things even more.